 - a.
 Describe how the agency will ensure the ACT Team is adhering to expected standards put forth by NYS OMH, including the fidelity of the model and team protocols as outlined in the ACT Program Guidelines, Standards of Care, the Tool for Measurement of ACT (TMACT), and forthcoming, the New York State Fidelity Tool. - b.
 Describe the proposed approach for self-monitoring and ongoing quality improvement for the ACT Team.
-Provide details that demonstrate the effectiveness of the proposed approach, including but not limited to i) analyzing utilization review findings and recommendations, ii) reviewing team profiles and CAIRS Reports, iii) using the TMACT or the forthcoming NYS fidelity tool, iv) using Regional Health Information Organization (RHIOS), v) and using PSYCKES.
+Provide details that demonstrate the effectiveness of the proposed approach, including but not limited to i) analyzing utilization review findings and recommendations, i) review of team profiles and CAIRS Reports, ii) use of the TMACT or the forthcoming NYS fidelity tool, iii) use of Regional Health Information Organization (RHIOS), iv) and use of PSYCKES.
 Include any other systems regularly used for self-monitoring and quality improvement. - c.
 Describe how confidentiality of individuals' medical records will be ensured in ways that conform to all local, state, and federal confidentiality and privacy regulations.
-Include details on how the team will maintain confidentiality: i) of digital or paper charts, ii) in the team office space, iii) while conducting assertive outreach in the community, iv) while providing services in the community, and v) with supports and collateral contacts. - d.
+Include details on how the team will maintain confidentiality: i) of digital or paper charts, ii) in the team office space, ii) while conducting assertive outreach in the community, iv) while providing services in the community, v) and with supports and collateral contacts. - d.
 Explain the proposed Incident Management Policy; demonstrate how it complies with New York Code Rules and Regulations Part 524 and the Justice Center requirements.
 Explain how you propose to establish and maintain an Incident Review Committee, including the proposed composition and processes.
 Describe the proposed approach to ensuring that all new staff: i) receive training on the definition of incidents and reporting procedures, ii) are informed about the Incident Review Committee, and iii) understand the importance of risk management in maintaining safety and improving services. - e.
-Describe your proposed plan to ensure compliance with the following reporting requirements, including systems access:

-Child and Adult Integrated Reporting System (CAIRS), AOT reporting, and site visits from NYS OMH.
+Describe your proposed plan to ensure compliance with the following reporting requirements, including systems access: Child and Adult Integrated Reporting System (CAIRS), AOT reporting, and site visits from NYS OMH.

-6.6 Diversity, Equity and Inclusion and Peer Support questions
+6.6 Diversity, Equity and Inclusion and Peer Support questions a.
+Commitment to Equity and the Reduction of Disparities in Access, Quality and Treatment Outcomes for Marginalized Populations:

 This section describes the commitment of the entity to advancing equity.
-NYS OMH is committed to the reduction of disparities in access, quality, and treatment outcomes for historically marginalized populations as well as centering and elevating the voice of individuals with lived experience throughout the system.
+OMH is committed to the reduction of disparities in access, quality, and treatment outcomes for historically marginalized populations as well as centering and elevating the voice of individuals with lived experience throughout the system.